About

 Five principles I actually use

-- Burnout is a silent blocker factory.
+Energy beats optimisation.
+Celebrate micro-wins.
+Burnout is a silent blocker factory.

-- Speak in “we”, then prove it weekly.
+Belief needs rails, not vibes.
+Speak in “we”, then prove it weekly.
+Make progress visible and repeatable.

-- If it cannot be explained fast, it is not clear.
+Subtraction is a leadership skill.
+If it cannot be explained fast, it is not clear.
+AI without clarity is just chaos moving faster.

-- Humour warms the room, then you do the hard thing.
+Honesty lowers shields, not standards.
+Humour warms the room, then you do the hard thing.
+Trade spin for spine.

 How the playbooks are structured